 a/b=c/d iff a.d = b.c (for a,b,c,d integers)

 Like any other equivalence relation, this one partitions the field of fractional numbers in subsets called equivalence classes, each set containing an infinite collection of fractions (e.g. 2/3, 4/6, 6/9, 8/12...).
-In each class, the fraction with relatively prime parts (e.g. 2/3) is the leader, representative form, or canonical form that represents the whole set.
+In each class, the "irreducible" fraction with relatively prime parts (in the example, 2/3) is the one that represents the whole set — also called leader, representative form or canonical form.

 How we can be sure the equivalance relation is tight enough to match our common-sense definition of equality?
 Leibniz said that, if x=y, then P(x)=P(y) is true for every conceivable predicate or function P. This is quite good at least for infinite fields, it rules out some funky equivalence relations like "x=y if both odd or both even", and accepts reasonable ones like "2/3=4/6".

-In finite fields, this is not enough; it is possible that two different polymomials yield the same results.
-So they are equivalent, in a sense; but certainly not equal.
+In finite fields, this is not enough; it is possible that two different polymomials evaluate to the same value when the x's are replaced by numbers.
+So they are equivalent from a certain POW, but certainly not equal.

 Not even for real and complex numbers the symbol = can be blindly believed as absolute equality.
 For example, the complex number 4 can be represented in polar form as 4∠0°.
 Or 4∠360°, or 4∠720°, or 4∠1080°... all these representations yield the same result when converted to the cartesian form a+bi.
 Can we say then they are absolutely equal?